licky-licky/toji-no-miko-translations/docs/md/docs/Chinese_Pandas_Bringing_Good_Fortune.md

 **Tsugumi:** No, not once this whole time have I ever felt anything like that...
 **Yui:** Then, what's that uneasy look on your face for?
 **Tsugumi:** Sorry, it might be senseless of me to ask, but...
 I was just wondering, what is the definition of a "date" to begin with?
 **Yui:** Tsugumi-san, you're such a serious going girl.
-When it comes to things like this, it's all about "Don't think; feel\!"
+When it comes to things like this, it's all about "Don't think; feel\!\"
 **Tsugumi:** Go with your feelings without thinking...
 Is that it.
 Then, coming up with feelings regarding dating...
 How exactly do you do that?
 **Yui:** That's easy\!
 Right now, I'll swap between taking you and Mihono-chan on a Chinatown date with me, to give you the dating experience\!
 **Mihono:** The dating experience?
 **Yui:** Yeah\!
 I've spent a lot of time mentally rehearsing for the ultimate heart-pounding Chinatown date, so I'll show you a good time for sure\!
 **Tsugumi:** If you're that sure then, Yamashiro-san...
 It might not be so bad to get an experience of the real thing.
 **Yui:** That's the spirit\!
 So then, to start us off...
 I think I'll take out Mihono-chan\!
-**Mihono:** Ehh-- Starting with me\!?
+**Mihono:** Ehh-- Starting with me\!\?
 If you just tell me we're going on a date like that, I don't have time to get my heart ready...
 **Yui:** Don't you worry about that, Honey.
 I'll escort you around just right.
 Why don't we find somewhere to get some delicious sweets first?
 **Yui:** This place sells the apricot seed soft serve that's the talk of Chinatown\!
 I don't have much pocket money on me today, so let's share one between us.
 Here, open wide.
 **Mihono:** Ahhn. [chew chew]...
 It's yummy-\!\!